 3 Propylaea

-The majestic Propylaea welcomes visitors with imposing columns and a harmony of architecture that frames breathtaking views of the temples beyond.
+The majestic Propylaea welcomes visitors with imposing columns and a harmony of architecture that frames views of the temples beyond.
 Impressive in both scale and artistry, it's impossible to hurry past without pausing to admire this photogenic entryway.
-Give yourself a moment here—the visual introduction to the peak of ancient Athens is definitely worth savoring.

 4 Temple of Athena Nike

 Though small in size, the Temple of Athena Nike is where you’ll find detailed friezes depicting Greek victories.
-Strategically nestled overlooking Athens, it offers fantastic photo opportunities from the southwest bastion, especially when bathed in afternoon sunlight.
+It overlooks the city of Athens and offers fantastic photo opportunities from the southwest bastion, especially when bathed in afternoon sunlight.

 Architectural features & styles